If those elaborate creations send a shiver down you spin, don't give up. Try some of these recipes.. they're child's play

 How good do these sausage rolls look?
 Would you believe that with some ready-made pastry and half an hour in the kitchen you could have your very own batch in the oven?
 Well it’s true and you can!

 This simple recipe for shortbread is delicious left plain and easily adapted to include your favourite ingredients.
-How about chocolate chips for Christmas or lavender for summer tea parties?
+How about chocolate chips or lavender for summer tea parties?

 The cornerstone of a cream tea, one reason scones are so popular is that they’re a doddle to make.
 The only real question is whether you put the cream or the jam on first…